decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 The [media type](https://tools.ietf.org/html/rfc6838) of a **DIDComm signed message** MUST be `application/didcomm-signed+json`.

-The media type of the envelope MUST be set in the `typ` [property](https://tools.ietf.org/html/rfc7515#section-4.1.9) of the JWS.
+The media type of the envelope SHOULD be set in the `typ` [property](https://tools.ietf.org/html/rfc7515#section-4.1.9) of the JWS.

 In order to avoid [surreptitious forwarding or malicious usage](https://theworld.com/~dtd/sign_encrypt/sign_encrypt7.html) of a signed message, a **DIDComm signed message** SHOULD contain a properly defined `to` header.
 In the case where a message is *both* signed and encrypted, the inner JWM being signed MUST contain a `to` header.